My favourite books 2018

 In between finishing my dissertation, starting a new job and moving to a new city, I read less this year.
 I was worried that I would have almost no time for reading in my new job, but that hasn’t turned out to be the case.
-Plane rides, late nights in hotel rooms and the weekend still provide many moments to read.
+The weekend, late nights in hotel rooms and downtimes while traveling still provide many moments to read.

 So here are the books I liked most this year (but which were not necessary published this year) in reverse order:

 - “Prohibition: A Concise History”, by W. J. Rorabaugh.
 This book shows that alcohol has not always been socially acceptable.